L-Sun/LGTM/README.md

 cd third_packages/TMR
 python prepare/body_part_annotation_augmentation.py
 ```
 This script will use original full-body motion annotation for `third_packages/TMR/datasets/annotations/humanml3d/annotations.json` as input, and generate part-level motion description for each body part.
-The output will be saved in `third_packages/TMR/datasets/annotations/humanml3d/body_part_annotations.json` and `third_packages/TMR/datasets/annotations/body_part`.
+The output will be saved in
+- `third_packages/TMR/datasets/annotations/humanml3d/body_part_annotations.json`
+- `third_packages/TMR/datasets/annotations/body_part`.
 The former output is group all part annotation in a map, the latter output is save each part annotation in a separate folder for train TMR encoders.
 You can use the `body_part_annotations.json` for what you want to do.

 ## Generation